Effective Neuroma Treatment in Chicago, IL – Expert Care & Lasting Relief

 Diagnosing Morton’s Neuroma – What to Expect

 When you visit a podiatrist for neuroma treatment in Chicago, the first step is a thorough examination.
-Your podiatrist will press on the ball of your foot, check for tenderness, and ask about your symptoms and footwear habits.
+Dr. Mohammad Usman, DPM will press on the ball of your foot, check for tenderness, and ask about your symptoms and footwear habits.

 Getting the diagnosis right is key.
 When caught early, many people respond well to non-surgical Morton’s neuroma treatments like footwear changes, orthotics, or anti-inflammatory therapy.
-The earlier the nerve is treated, the better the chances of avoiding surgery later on.
+The earlier the nerve is treated, the better the chances of avoiding surgery.

 The Most Effective Neuroma Treatments

 There isn’t a single approach that works for everyone.
 The best treatment plan depends on how advanced the neuroma is and how your body responds to therapy.
-Below are the most effective options, ranging from conservative care to advanced medical treatments.
+Below are the most effective options, ranging from conservative care to advanced minimally invasive procedures offered by Dr. Mohammad Usman, DPM at our Chicago clinic.

 1. Footwear Modifications

 Changing your shoes is often the first step.
 Choose shoes with a wide toe box, low heels, and plenty of cushioning.
 Avoid tight or narrow footwear that puts pressure on the ball of your foot.
-For some people, switching shoes alone can significantly reduce pain.
+For some patients, switching shoes alone can significantly reduce pain—especially when the neuroma is caught early.

 2. Custom Orthotics